 Why Experience Matters

-Domestic violence charges in Ontario have the power to turn lives upside down.
-Like a strike of lightning, one phone call to the police leads to a cascade of disastrous and seemingly irreversible consequences: criminal charges, nights spent in custody, difficulty making bail, a looming criminal case, the prospect of a criminal record, mounting legal fees.
+Ontario domestic violence charges have the power to turn ordinary lives upside down.
+Like a strike of lightning, one phone call to the police leads to a cascade of disastrous and seemingly irreversible consequences: criminal charges, nights in jail, difficulty making bail, a looming criminal case, the prospect of a criminal record, mounting legal fees.

 And that's just the beginning...